ideum/gestureworks-flash-cml/README.md

 # GestureWorks Flash CML

-Gestureworks Flash and Open Exhibits Creative Markup Language (CML) framework
+Gestureworks Flash Creative Markup Language (CML) framework

 Creative Markup Language (CML) is an XML-based open standard for defining object creation, management, and interaction within a multiuser, mulititouch environment.
 It is the official markup language for authoring GestureWorks Flash and